steadybit/discovery-kit/docs/target-enrichment.md

 ## Group Matching

-Every target carries a `steadybit.group` attribute (defaulting to `default`, overridable per extension via the `STEADYBIT_EXTENSION_GROUP` environment variable).
+Every target carries a `steadybit.group` attribute (defaulting to `default`, overridable per extension via the `STEADYBIT_EXTENSION_DISCOVERY_GROUP` environment variable or helm `discovery.group`).
 All enrichment rules use this attribute as an additional implicit matcher: a source target only enriches a destination target when both share the same `steadybit.group` value.

 This lets you slice targets along a dimension that is not part of the discovered data — for example, to keep environments separate when the same Steadybit installation discovers targets from multiple stages or tenants, and to prevent enrichment rules from matching across those groups.
 See [Reserved Target Attributes](./reserved-target-attributes.md) for the full list of reserved attributes.